-- 1. Satisfactory Academic Progress ("SAP") is a requirement for all students enrolled in Ogle School.
-All students must maintain an academic grade percentage of 70% and average cumulative attendance of 70% to be considered making SAP and to complete the scheduled course within the maximum time frame.
-Ogle School's academic year is defined as 900 hours. - 2.
-The maximum time a student has to complete is 143% of the course length.
+The maximum time frame in which a student must complete their program is 143% of the course length.
 All minimum course lengths are determined by The Texas Department of Licensing and Regulation.
 Enrollment will be terminated for students who do not complete the course within the maximum time frame.
 However, they may later re-enroll at the institution on a cash pay basis.
 At no time can a student exceed 150% of the program length regardless of payment method.

-COURSE MAXIMUM TIME ALLOWED WEEKS SCHEDULED HOURS Cosmetology & Cosmetology Hybrid (Full time, 35 hours/week) 1000 Hours) 41 Weeks 1430 Cosmetology & Cosmetology Hybrid (Part time, 17.5 hours/week) 1000 Hours) 82 Weeks 1430 Esthetics & Esthetics Hybrid (Full time, 35 hours/week) 750 Hours) 31 Weeks 1071 Esthetics & Esthetics Hybrid (Part time, 17.5 hours/week) 750 Hours) 61 Weeks 1071 Barber (Full time, 35 hours/week) 1000 Hours) 41 Weeks 1430 Barber Part-time, 17.5 hours/week) 1000 Hours) 82 Weeks 1430
+COURSE MAXIMUM TIME ALLOWED WEEKS SCHEDULED HOURS Cosmetology & Cosmetology Hybrid (Full time, 35 hours/week) 1000 Hours) 41 Weeks 1430 Cosmetology & Cosmetology Hybrid (Part time, 17.5 hours/week) 1000 Hours) 82 Weeks 1430 Esthetics & Esthetics Hybrid (Full time, 35 hours/week) 750 Hours) 31 Weeks 1072 Esthetics & Esthetics Hybrid (Part time, 17.5 hours/week) 750 Hours) 61 Weeks 1072 Barber (Full time, 35 hours/week) 1000 Hours) 41 Weeks 1430 Barber Part-time, 17.5 hours/week) 1000 Hours) 82 Weeks 1430

 The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on 70% of the scheduled hours.
 Ogle School evaluation periods are based on actual hours completed.
-Students are evaluated for SAP upon meeting both on-campus and hybrid program benchmarks as follows: